 Like other programming languages, there are arithmetic operators, bitwise operators and logical operators in Java.

-There are three types of selection statements in Java.
+There are three types of selection or decision making statements in Java.
 First one is

 if statement which either performs (selects) an action, if a condition is true, or skips it, if the condition is false.
 Second is